UFC 243: Adesanya vs. Whittaker | Event Profile, Full Results & Legacy

 Israel Adesanya (interim c) vs. Robert Whittaker (c) — UFC MW Unification Championship

 Round one was controlled and technical.
-Adesanya’s movement was exceptional — he circled away from Whittaker’s right hand, used feints to draw reactions, and countered cleanly.
-Whittaker, known for his combination boxing and pressure, found it difficult to establish his rhythm against an opponent who moved differently from anyone he had faced before.
-The round was competitive but Adesanya landed the cleaner shots.
+Adesanya's movement was exceptional — he circled away from Whittaker's right hand, used feints to draw reactions, and countered cleanly.
+Whittaker found it difficult to establish his rhythm against an opponent who moved differently from anyone he had faced before.

 Round two opened with Adesanya continuing to probe.
 He landed a right hand that put Whittaker down for the first time.
-Whittaker rose quickly — as he always had — but Adesanya was immediately on him, landing another sharp combination that sent Whittaker to the canvas a second time.
-Whittaker was trying to recover when referee Marc Goddard stepped in.
-The time was 3:33.
-Marvel Stadium — 57,127 people, the largest UFC crowd on record — fell into a mix of stunned silence and erupting sections.
+Whittaker rose quickly but Adesanya was immediately on him, landing another sharp combination that sent Whittaker to the canvas a second time.
+Referee Marc Goddard stepped in at 3:33.
+Marvel Stadium — 57,127 people, the largest UFC crowd on record — erupted.
 Adesanya had won the undisputed MW title.

 Full Results